Cadasta/cadasta-docs/README.md

-# My Awesome Book
+# Cadasta Platform User Guide

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This guide serves to help users get started on the Cadasta Foundation’s land and resource rights management system.